brianjoseff/website/content/_index.md

     - We are glorified primates:
     - Soccer
 - **Direct, Personal Compassion**
-    - People’s personal stories of struggle, triumph, mundanity, whatever
+    - People’s personal stories of struggle, triumph, mundanity, etc.
     - Lyft: One of the few ways we can reliably break out of our social bubbles these days.
 I've met an incredibly diverse array of people in Lyft.
 I've documented some stories here.
     - Diner counters: Another way to meet fascinating people, or non-fascinating people.
-I am an inrepressible harasser of counter-mates in dining establishments.
+I am an irrepressible harasser of counter-mates in dining establishments.

 <a name="books-etc"></a>